QUITE7/EDA-games_sales_dataset-project/README.md

-To achieve the goal of the project, at the start of the work i used lineplot to repreasent the sales of every region in the last 16 years based on feature called "Year_of_Release".
+To achieve the goal of the project, at the start of the work i used lineplot to represent the sales of every region in the last 16 years based on feature called "Year_of_Release".

 the figure shows the Sales of each region as it follows: